NLFA 9-MAN TACKLE RULES

 5) STIFF ARMS: When running the ball, stiff arms to the upper chest are legal.
 When using the stiff arm, the arm must remain straight the entire time.
 Pushing, shoving, grabbing/pulling, or stiff arms to the face, or neck will be issued a penalty.

 6) Only one (1) offensive player is allowed to be put in motion at a time.
-No motion is permitted towards the line of scrimmage.
+No motion is permitted toward the line of scrimmage.

 IX.
 PASSING